sheetskristen/temporal-annotation/README.md

 This is temporal annotation project, tailored to the annotation of economic news.
 The annotation guidelines are many ways are a streamlining of TimeML, from which they draw deep inspiration.

-This repository includes three things: the set-up files for annotation, a set of data annotated by three annotators (in raw_annotation_data), and the code needed to run our baseline classifier which was trained on the preliminary annotations.
+This repository includes three things: the set-up files for annotation, a set of data annotated by three annotators, and the code needed to run our baseline classifier which was trained on the preliminary annotations.

 The project set-up files for use with [MAE](https://keighrim.github.io/mae-annotation/), which includes:
 + MAE Set-up File (temporal_annoation.dtd)